 Your child's other parent might also file a request to modify your existing custody order based on claims that you aren't fulfilling your responsibility to facilitate court-ordered visitation or parenting time.
-When requesting a custody modification, parents must show both that there has been a significant change of circumstances since the existing order was issue and that the proposed custody change would be the child's best interests.
+For instance, a noncustodial parent who hasn't been able to visit with a child could ask for primary physical custody.
+When requesting a custody modification, parents must typically show both that there has been a significant change of circumstances since the existing order was issue and that the proposed custody change would be the child's best interests.

 When judges are deciding what custody arrangement is best for children, one of the factors they generally consider is the extent to which each parent is willing and able to foster the child's relationship and continuing contact with the other parent.
 That means a judge might take into account a custodial parent's failure to make a concerted effort to get the child to spend time with the other parent.

 When children are refusing visitation, some noncustodial parents seek to enforce visitation or parenting time orders by asking the judge to order counseling or therapy aimed at repairing their relationship with the kids.
 These requests may be based on claims that the primary custodial parent has purposefully alienated the kids from the noncustodial parent (often called "parental alienation syndrome").